UPDATED January 16, 2017

 Here is the area behind the reserved section that I think is wonderful for children to run around in.
 My kids played here for 30 minutes before the parade started.
 It was perfect.

-And, here is your view of the fireworks.
+And, here is your view of the fireworks, although they are not technically part of the Aladdin’s Oasis package.
 You can see the projections on it’s a small world and then how the fireworks are set just to the left.

 ****Reservations can be made online or by calling (714) 781-SHOW (7469).